jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 ![linux mount](linux-mount.png)

 #### Pushing a config to a mounted node in dry run mode
-To operate in dry-run mode (useful for testing or demo purposes), you can use the Mount cli calls within the imported **Frinx CLI** postman collection (**IOS XR/XR Mount/Mount IOS XR cli** or **IOS Classic/Classic Mount/Mount IOS Classic**) but you need to change the following lines within the body of the calls to the following:
+To operate in dry-run mode (useful for testing or demo purposes), you can use one of the Mount cli calls within the imported **Frinx CLI** postman collection (**IOS XR/XR Mount/Mount IOS XR cli** or **IOS Classic/Classic Mount/Mount IOS Classic**).

+- First change the following lines within the body of the call to the following:

 ~~~~
 {